Effects of dynamical friction on perturbations for evolving dark energy: Evolution of nonlinear perturbations

 and the virial overdensity is defined as

 with $a_{\rm c}$ and $a_{\rm vir}$ the collapse and virialization scale factor, respectively.
-The nonlinear overdensity $\delta_{\rm NL}$ is evaluated at the virialization epoch.
+The nonlinear overdensity $\delta_{\rm NL}$ is evaluated in the virialization epoch.

 Knowing the virialization epoch, using the formalism outlined above, we can also determine the ratio of the virial radius to the turn-around radius, $R_{\rm vir}/R_{\rm ta}$.
 This quantity gives an idea of how much the perturbation shrinks from its maximum size once it reaches the virial equilibrium.
-This quantity is, therefore, affected by friction but it is also cosmology- and time-dependent.
-It is constant in time only for an EdS model, for which $R_{\rm vir}/R_{\rm ta} = 1/2$ (in absence of friction contributions).
-Once again, for dynamical friction differences with respect to the standard case are extremely small, but can reach a few percent in the case of dissipative pressure friction.
+This quantity is, therefore, affected by friction, but it is also cosmology- and time-dependent.
+It is constant in time only for an EdS model, for which $R_{\rm vir}/R_{\rm ta} = 1/2$ (in the absence of friction contributions).
+Once again, the effect due to dynamical friction is extremely small, but it is more relevant, about a few percent for dissipative pressure friction.

-We can now discuss the effects of friction on the evolution of the virial overdensity $\Delta_{\rm vir}$, as defined in Eq.~(\ref{eqn:DeltaVir}) and presented in Fig.~\ref{fig:DeltaV_LCDM} for the $\Lambda$CDM model.
-In the top (bottom) panel we consider dynamical (dissipative pressure) friction.
-Once more, the first case leads to very small effects, except for $\eta_0 = 0.01$, with differences of about $0.5\%$, relatively constant in time, with a small increase at late times when the cosmological constant dominates.
-For the case of dissipative pressure friction, effects are, as extensively discussed before, relevant, reaching up to $50\%$ today.
-These results are in perfect agreement with our previous analysis of the different nonlinear quantities, in particular of the overdensity at the turn-around $\zeta$.
+We can now discuss the effects of friction on the evolution of virial overdensity $\Delta_{\rm vir}$, as defined in Eq.~(\ref{eqn:DeltaVir}) and presented in Fig.~\ref{fig:DeltaV_LCDM} for the $\Lambda$CDM model.
+In the left (right) panel we consider dynamical (dissipative pressure) friction.
+Once more, the first case leads to very small effects, except for $\eta_0 = 10^{-2}$, with differences of about $0.5\%$, relatively constant in time, with a small increase at late times when the cosmological constant dominates.
+For the case of dissipative pressure friction, the effects are relevant, as extensively discussed before, reaching up to $50\%$ today.
+These results are in perfect agreement with our previous analysis of the different nonlinear quantities, in particular the overdensity at the turn-around $\zeta$.